South Oxfordshire: Establishment

 The two Wallingford districts had previously been part of the administrative county of Berkshire, whilst the other four districts had been in the administrative county of Oxfordshire.
 The new district was originally given the name "Wallingford".
 The shadow authority elected in 1973 to oversee the transition requested a change of name to "South Oxfordshire", which was approved by the government before the new district formally came into being in 1974.

+Possible merger

+Under current local government reorganisation plans, all district councils in Oxfordshire, as well as the county council, will be abolished in 2028.
+Part of the district near Oxford would become part of a Greater Oxford unitary authority, while the rest would become part of a new Ridgeway unitary authority along with most of the fellow Oxfordshire district Vale of White Horse and the existing West Berkshire unitary.

+However on 7 September 2026, the government announced that a number of ongoing local government reorganisations, including the one affection South Oxfordshire, would be paused until the decision is "reviewed".
+Planned elections to the shadow authority will now not go ahead next year, with South Oxfordshire Council elections taking place instead.
+It is not clear if and when the proposed changes will go ahead.

 Geography

 The River Thames flows for approximately 47 miles through South Oxfordshire, forming the historic county boundary between Berkshire and Oxfordshire.
 It is also joined by the River Thame within the district.
 A characteristic of the rivers within the district is that they have wide floodplains with few houses on them so that fluvial flooding is a lesser problem than flash flooding.
 Towns in the district are Didcot, Henley-on-Thames, Thame, Wallingford and Watlington.